 From the shore you have a better view of the area than the casualty.
-Shout and encourage them to reach a lifering in the water, a jetty, or a shallower area of water.
-Remind them to kick their legs.
+Shout and encourage them to stay calm and float.
+Remind them to kick their legs gently.
+Once they've caught their breath they may be able to reach a lifering in the water, a jetty, or a shallower area of water.

 5. Find a rescue aid